California Pavement Preservation Center

 Caltrans officially announced the opening of the California Pavement Preservation Center, to be located at California State University, Chico, at the Annual Meeting of AEMA-ISSA-ARRA in Palm Springs February 2006.
 Caltrans stated the Center was able to provide unique help for those in need of related pavement preservation services by offering 1) expertise and exposure to national and international knowledge, 2) fast-track technology transfer, training and deployment of pavement preservation innovations, 3) timely solutions to pavement preservation issues, 4) solutions to overcome agency challenges and business practices, 5) solid working relationships and partnerships with industry, academia and other public agencies, and 6) credible technical advice and consultation on pavement preservation issues.

-- Increases efficiency with the use of the proper timing of strategies and quantifying performance and cost of pavement preservation strategies for "SHOPP cost avoidance"
+Increases efficiency with the use of the proper timing of strategies and quantifying performance and cost of pavement preservation strategies

 The conference was held on April 3-5, 2010.
 All presentations are available on the conference website.

 Memorandums of Understanding have been signed with CSU Long Beach and Cal Poly Pomona for their participation as satellite center locations in Southern California.
 CSU Chico, CSU Long Beach, and Cal Poly Pomona have a number of mutual research interests and academic objectives in the area of pavement preservation.
 Their cooperative collaboration will provide a wider range of benefits and areas of expertise that will be mutually beneficial in meeting the overall Center objectives goals.

 2014 Tire Conference by CalRecycle

 CalRecycle will host the 2014 Tire Conference at the Holiday Inn in Sacramento on April 23-24, 2014.